 Monitor user actions to detect leaks and simplify investigations

 User activity monitoring is the best way to detect any data breaches that originate within your organization.
 Activity monitoring solutions can spot unusual activity and instantly warn security personnel.
-Tamper-proof session recordings can also be used to investigate incidents and clearly show whether a security breach was caused by a malicious or inadvertent action.
+A tamper-proof session recording tool can also be employed to record user sessions in a tamper-proof format to let you investigate incidents and clearly show whether a security breach was caused by a malicious or inadvertent action.

 Ekran System can help you mitigate insider threats